One of the most common questions we receive is – what workouts should I do when I'm pregnant? Or, do you have pregnancy-specific workout programs?

 Well, the truth is that each person's ideal or appropriate "pregnancy workout" is going to be quite different.
 Almost literally, any of our hundreds of workout videos might work, depending on an individual's specific limitations, fitness level, health conditions, and pregnancy experience.
 On the other hand, there are also many individual circumstances that should be factored in when deciding what workouts should be done when pregnant, that providing specific advice or developing a specific "pregnancy" workout program would not be advisable.

-The best thing that you can possibly do is to talk to your doctor about what kinds of workouts might still work for you throughout the length of your pregnancy, and then use that criteria, and our search tools, to find routines that are going to help you exercise safely.
+The best thing that you can possibly do is to talk to your doctor about what kinds of workouts might still work for you throughout the length of your pregnancy, and then use that criteria, and our search/filter tools, to find routines that are going to help you exercise safely.
 Exercise can be very beneficial for both mom and baby, just make sure that you are cautious and seek out that relevant medical advice.

 - Don't attempt to lose weight while you're pregnant – your baby's health comes first, and a weight loss oriented diet and exercise plan are not ideal while you're pregnant.

 - Realize that both the time and the duration of your workouts are going to need to be modified as you progress through your pregnancy.

 - Drink lots of water to help avoid dehydration and consider eating a light snack just before your workout.

 - Make sure to do very thorough warm up and cool downs – take longer for both than you normally would.